pyg-team/pytorch-frame/docs/source/get_started/handle_text.rst

 The processes of initializing and materializing datasets are similar to those introduced in :doc:`/get_started/introduction`.
-Below is an example demonstrating how to embed a standard tabular text dataset using a specified text encoder and incorporating caching to speed up the :meth:`~torch_frame.data.Dataset.materialize`.
+Below is an example demonstrating how to embed a standard tabular text dataset using a specified text encoder and incorporating caching during :meth:`~torch_frame.data.Dataset.materialize`.

 .. code-block:: python